Saltworker/DJITelloPy_gamingController/README.md

 NOTE: Make sure the tello you're using has at least SDK 3.0 by updating its firmware in order to use all of the following functions accordingly.
 Lets you control your Tello-drone with any gaming controller that pygame supports.
 I used a playstation dualshock 3 controller.
-The current button alignments are:
+The current button and axis alignments are:
 - button 0 (X): flip backwards
 - button 1 (◯): flip right
 - button 2 (△): flip left